StevenWanglolz/StevenWanglolz/README.md

 ### *You can be a late bloomer and still be the most beautiful flower in the garden* 🌸
 ## Projects I've participated in:
 - Garmin app that tracks users' data and allows users to log their emotion (Repository kept private) - *Swift*
-- [Online school resource sharing website, KnowledgeNCU](https://github.com/StevenWanglolz/112_SA_project_G2) (Although I did not contribute much to this project due to some issue with my computer.) - *html, css, javascript, java, sql*
+- [Online school resource sharing website, KnowledgeNCU](https://github.com/StevenWanglolz/112_SA_project_G2) (Although I did not contribute much to this project due to some issue with my computer.) - *html, css, javascript, java, sql (xampp)*
 - [My own Leetcode solutions](https://github.com/StevenWanglolz/My_Leetcode_Journey) - *Python, C++*
 ## Fun facts about me:
 - I major in MIS.